phpbrew/Onion/README.md

 Onion
 =======
-Use simple package.ini file to generate hard PEAR package.xml!
+Onion, The fast approch to make packages for PHP.

+Onion is able to generate a pear-compatible package.xml file from a very simple config file.

+Let's keep hard long PEAR package.xml away! :-)

 The minimal spec file: